dbbs-lab/bsb-core/docs/getting-started/top-level-guide.rst

   :figwidth: 90%
   :figclass: only-dark

-The Brain **Scaffold** Builder revolves around the :class:`~.core.Scaffold` object.
-A scaffold ties together all the information in the :class:`~.config.Configuration` with the :class:`~.storage.Storage`.
+The Brain **Scaffold** Builder revolves around the :doc:`Scaffold </components/scaffold>` object.
+A scaffold ties together all the information in the ``Configuration`` with the :doc:`Storage </components/storage>`.
 The configuration contains your model description, while the storage contains your model data, like concrete cell positions or connections.

 Using the scaffold object one can turn the abstract model configuration into a concrete